Equivariant Quantum Cohomology of the Grassmannian via the Rim Hook Rule: The equivariant rim hook rule

-where the $T$ are all of the semi-standard fillings of shape $\lambda$ by the numbers 1 through $k$, and the product is over all boxes in the SSYT.
-The number $T(\alpha)$ is the filling of the box $\alpha$.
-The $e_i$ are elementary symmetric polynomials in $x_1, \ldots, x_k$, which can be thought of as $s_{(1)^i}$, the $h_i$ are homogeneous symmetric polynomials, $s_{(i)}$.
+where the $T$ are all of the semi-standard fillings of shape $\lambda$ by the numbers 1 through $k$, the number $T(\alpha)$ is the filling in the box $\alpha$, and the product runs over all boxes in the SSYT.
+Define $e_i$ to be the elementary symmetric polynomials in $x_1, \ldots, x_k$, which can be thought of as $s_{(1)^i}$, and define $h_i$ to be the homogeneous symmetric polynomials $s_{(i)}$.
+Then there is an isomorphism